 - 1 tablespoon Oil use a neutral oil with a high smoke point we used canola oil

-- 1 pound Lean Ground Beef we used ground sirloin
+- 1 pound Ground Beef we used ground sirloin to keep it lean

 - 8 ounce can Tomato Sauce